Flutterwave/Python-v2/README.md

 ## ```rave.Subscriptions```

-This is used to initiate and manage Subscriptions
+This class is used to initiate and manage subscriptions.

 **Functions included:**